Jessica Simpson Reveals A 2015 Tummy Tuck Procedure Went Horribly Wrong

 “The surgery wasn’t for weight loss.
 I weighed 107 pounds when I planned the surgery.
 I wanted to get rid of the stretch marks and loose skin left sagging from my back-to-back pregnancies,” she wrote in the book.

-Simpson also revealed that she was so ashamed of her body at that time that she wore a t-shirt to have sex with Eric Johnson, going so far to even shower with it on.
+Simpson also revealed that she was so ashamed of her body at that time that she wore a t-shirt to have sex with Eric Johnson, going so far as to even shower with it on.

 “I couldn’t bear to look at myself,” Simpson admitted.